Type: Package

 url

 Character string.
 Full URL to the file to download.
-Supports HTTP, HTTPS, FTP, and SFTP protocols.

 dest

 Character string.
-Destination file path (required).
-Use file.path(tempdir(), basename(url)) for examples/tests.
+Destination file path.

 overwrite